 Hello, I’m Mark.
-I am a programmer, an application developer, and a gamer.
+I am a software engineer.
 I live in Portland, Oregon, where my beard fits right in.
 I attended the State University of New York — College at Geneseo (SUNY: Geneseo) where I studied analytical philosophy, the philosophy of language, and cognitive science.

 I’ve been working with PHP since the release of PHP 4 in 2001, and at a professional level since 2004.
 I've embraced the modern PHP movement, including Composer, the PHP-FIG standards, and package/library-driven development.
 I have professional experience with almost all of the popular CMSes and frameworks, including Code Igniter, Drupal,1 Laravel, Symfony, Silex, and Zend.

 I have extensive experience with AWS, building and deploying production-level applications using most of the ecosystem: